-To address the UAIC's concerns, the following mitigation measure, agreed to by the applicant, are being applied to the project to address the potential for buried Tribal Cultural Resources (TRCs) that may be unearthed during ground disturbing activities:
+To address the UAIC's concerns, the following mitigation measures, agreed to by the applicant, are being applied to the project:

 XVIII.-1 A minimum of seven days prior to beginning earthwork, clearing and grubbing, or other soil disturbing activities, the applicant shall notify lead agency of the proposed earthwork start-date.
 The lead agency shall contact the United Auburn Indian Community (UAIC) with the proposed earthwork start-date and a UAIC Tribal Representative or Tribal Monitor shall be invited to inspect the project site, including any soil piles, trenches, or other disturbed areas, within the first five days of groundbreaking activity, or as appropriate for the type and size of project.
 During this inspection, a UAIC Tribal Representative or Tribal Monitor may provide an on-site meeting for construction personnel information on TCRs and workers awareness brochure.